Requirements and Courses

 - PHIL 5397, Alienation and Freedom, Lewis Gordon, Philosophy.

-- POLS 5105, Critical Theory, Fred Lee, POLS and Asian and Asian American Studies; every four years.
+- POLS 5105, Critical (Race) Theory, Fred Lee, POLS and Asian and Asian American Studies; every two years.

 - POLS 5105, Settler Colonialism/Indigenous Thought and Practice, Jane Gordon, POLS; every four years.